 III.
-False Arrest and Illegal Prosecution of Plaintiff
+False Arrest and Illegal Prosecution of Plaintiff1

-15. On March 17, 2003, plaintiff was arrested by the individual officer defendants at the Ida B. Wells Homes in Chicago.
+15. On March 11, 2004, plaintiff was arrested by the individual officer defendants at the Ida B. Wells Homes in Chicago.

-ANSWER: The City admits police department reports reflect that plaintiff was arrested by certain Defendant Officers on March 17, 2003, inside a building located within the Ida B. Wells housing complex.
+ANSWER: The City admits police department reports reflect that plaintiff was arrested by certain police officers on March 11, 2004, on the grounds of the Ida B. Wells housing complex.
+The City denies any remaining allegations contained in paragraph 15 inconsistent with those police department reports.